aelbass/STATS506_HW1/README.md

 I then found the row with the highest rings and the percentage of abalons with higher viscera weight than shell weight

+For part d.
+I split the data by sex then computed the correlation between each weight column and the rings for each sex and since all these attributes were given as columns, I transposed the table to get rows as the sex and columns as the weight